TecnoRV/os-sample-python/README.md

-# Flask Sample Application
+# Flask Sample App for Docker Demo

 This repository provides a sample Python web application implemented using the Flask web framework and hosted using ``gunicorn``.
-It is intended to be used to demonstrate deployment of Python web applications to OpenShift 3.
+It is intended to be used to demonstrate deployment of Python web applications to Docker.

 ## Implementation Notes